Dennis Hightower: Career

 After his military service, Hightower joined Xerox, and two years later, he was awarded a fellowship to study at Harvard Business School, from which he earned his MBA in 1974.
 Following that, he was a senior associate/engagement manager at McKinsey & Company; vice president and general manager of General Electric's lighting business in Mexico; vice president of corporate strategy at Mattel; and managing director at Russell Reynolds Associates in Los Angeles.

-In 1987, Hightower was recruited by The Walt Disney Company, where he served as president of Disney Consumer Products for Europe, Middle East and Africa, based in Paris.
-He grew the business - 42 countries, 16 subsidiaries and joint ventures throughout the region - to a seven-fold increase in revenues between 1987 and 1995; and led Disney's entry into Eastern Europe and the Soviet Union prior to its demise (1987-1990), the Middle East (1992), and Post-apartheid South Africa (1994).
-Hightower later served as president of Walt Disney Television and Telecommunications, then Disney's largest division based on revenues and operating income.
+In 1987, Hightower was recruited by The Walt Disney Company, where he was president of Disney Consumer Products for Europe, Middle East and Africa, based in Paris.
 He retired in June 1996.
-When Hightower retired from The Walt Disney Company, he was among the ten highest-ranking African American executives in corporate America.

 In July 1996, Hightower joined the faculty of Harvard Business School, initially as a Senior Lecturer (1996–97), and for three years thereafter as Professor of Management in the first year MBA program, where he focused on leadership, building emerging markets, and global general management.
-He also taught in senior executive programs in South Africa and the Middle East.
-In 1989, Hightower was one of the first African American protagonists in a Harvard Business School case study.
-In 1996, he co-chaired a committee that raised $5.1 million to establish the first endowed professor's chair in honor of an African American - H. Naylor Fitzhugh (MBA 1933), a renowned educator and business icon.

-From 2000 to 2001, Hightower was CEO of Europe Online Networks, a privately held satellite-delivered interactive company based in Luxembourg.
+From 2000 to 2001, Hightower was CEO of Europe Online Networks, a privately held company in Luxembourg that provided internet-based online service and satellite broadband interactive networks.
 He returned to the United States to be treated for cancer.

-Over the years, Hightower has served on numerous corporate and not-for profit boards including: The TJX Companies, PanAmSat, PVH, Northwest Airlines, The Gillette Company, Domino's Pizza, Accenture, the Price Waterhouse Chairman's Advisory Council, and Brown Capital Management.

-In the public sector, he has served on the Defense Business Board, Overseas Private Investment Corporation (OPIC), Casey Family Programs, Harvard Business School Dean's Advisory Board and the Visiting Committee, Howard University Board of Trustees, Morehouse College Andrew Young Center for International Affairs, the Ron Brown Scholar Program (founding member), the Bert King Foundation (founding member), the Camp Atwater Advisory Council (Co-chair), the Corcoran Gallery of Art and the French Heritage Society (formerly, Friends of Vieilles Maisons Françaises).